Gradients: Ethiopia has it all – flat, gently sloping, undulating, steep.

 Acclimatising at altitude: Whatever your level of experience, it is sensible to allow four or five days after arriving at altitude before attempting any faster or intense running.
 Rather, gentle, steady running is recommended during this initial period.
 After three to four days, meanwhile, the body’s levels of erythropoietin (EPO), a hormone which controls the production of red blood cells, begin to increase.
 You can then expect to start to feel the effects as your body adjusts, and any initial sluggishness or any slight breathlessness fades.

 Benefits of training at altitude: Research suggests that EPO production peaks, and then levels off, after 25-30 days of altitude exposure.
 Therefore, any period of time between 4 and 30 days will bring about physiological adaptations, these being more marked the longer the exposure.
 While you will still experience benefits if you stay at altitude for longer than 30 days, the altitude no longer serves as a stimulus for increased EPO production.
 To experience increased EPO production beyond 30 days, you need to again change the stimulus – such as by continuing to increase training intensity, going to a higher altitude or returning to sea level for a short duration.

 Running by feel: Ethiopian athletics ethos puts strong emphasis on running by feel over reliance on smart-watches and activity trackers (such as Garmin and Fitbit).
 Ethiopian coaches and athletes rarely use anything but a stopwatch, and they almost invariably grade sessions as simply ‘easy’, ‘medium’ or ‘hard’, mixed in with other specifics such as ‘interval’, ‘dagget’ (uphill), ‘gymnastic’ (dynamic stretching or core strengthening).
 This surprises some visitors, seeming simplistic and old-fashioned given the plethora of wristwatch-sized technology available nowadays.
-However, the attitude of ‘if it ain’t broke, don’t fix it‘ applies and the persistence of old-fashioned ways of doing things is a logical consequence of custom, altitude, variability in terrain, in-depth knowledge of training areas – and, of course, continued success in athletics as a nation.
-Another example of this is the continued use of the kilometer markers as start and end points for asphalt and gravel-road sessions.
+However, the attitude of ‘if it ain’t broke, don’t fix it‘ applies and the persistence of old-fashioned ways of doing things is a logical consequence of custom, altitude, variability in terrain, in-depth knowledge of training areas – and, of course, ongoing success in athletics as a nation.
+Another example of this trend is the continued use of the kilometer markers as start and end points for asphalt and gravel-road sessions.